Dawn from Northern Ireland is worried about Baranoff…

 Dawn, Belfast, Northern Ireland

 Ouch!
 I see what you mean.
 Poor old Baranoff.
-It’s not unusual for veterinaries to do this you know, it’s a sneaky way of telling you that your kitty has only so long to live but at least you have time to prepare.
-Luckily I mentioned your deeply concerning question to our friendly veterinary Mildred and she guffawed in that irritating manner she does.
+It’s not unusual for veterinaries to do this you know, it’s a sneaky way of telling you that your kitty maybe has only so long to live, but at least you have time to prepare.
+Can you get in some cans of that really nice Sheba?
+Luckily, I mentioned your deeply concerning question to our friendly veterinary Mildred an’ she guffawed an’ rolled on the floor in that irritating manner she does.

-Apparently Corticosteroid medication is only one step down from nuclear waste, it’s not to be prescribed in great quantities so two weeks supply of medication is perfectly normal.
-Mildred says it doesn’t mean that Baranoff has only two weeks to live.
-But one of my sisters quite rightly pointed out that veterinaries also give short supply because they make more money than supplying medication in bulk, and dearest Mildred confirmed this may well be the case.
+Apparently, according to Mildred, Corticosteroid medication is only one step down from nuclear waste, it’s not to be prescribed in great doses so two weeks supply is normal.
+Mildred says it might not mean that Baranoff has only two weeks to live.
+But one of my Mexican angels rightly pointed out that veterinaries often give short supply, because they make more money than supplying medication in bulk – an’ dearest Mildred confirmed this may well be the case – especially if you’ve got that cat insurance.

 So our collective advise is not to worry Dawn.
 Unless Baranoff shows distinct signs of DIC (Death is Coming) on day thirteen then just continue things as normal.
-Of similar interest is the recipe you use for the salmon flavour tabs, do you use fresh line-caught salmon or that tinned stuff you find on supermarket shelves?
+Of similar interest is the recipe you use for the salmon flavour tabs, do you use fresh line-caught Pacific salmon or that canned stuff you find on cheap supermarket shelves?

 There’d be many of our readers interested in that Dawn.

-If you wanna receive regular Nellie The Ship’s Cat Feline Agony Aunt blogs like this, genuine feline problems every one, then click the Follow Nellie button thing down there on the bottom left.
+If you wanna receive regular Ship’s Cat Feline Agony Angel blogs like this, genuine feline problems every one, then click the Follow Nellie button thing down there on the bottom left.
 It’s all free, you don’t have to sign up to WordPress, just register with your email address.

-Like and share my Facebook Page, you’ll get to hear about more great stuff as things go by.
+Like an’ share my Facebook Page, you’ll get to hear about more great stuff as things go by.
 We seriously need the social media traffic.